natashasturdevant/proof-extension/README.md

 ## How It Works

-When you open a post on Facebook or Instagram, Proof. automatically appears as a side panel.
-Click "Scan" to analyze the content.
+When you open a post on Instagram, Proof. automatically appears as a small purple icon on the bottom right-hand corner: click it to open the side panel, and enter your **API key** (See ⚠️ Requirements).
+Open or scroll to a photo-only post, and "Scan" to analyze the content.
 Within seconds, it returns:

 - A credibility score (Factual / Misleading / Fake)
 - Verified sources supporting or contradicting the post